 Choosing the Right Procedure For You

 As a Professional Cosmetic Tattooist, you, the client will present me with a number of variations.
 I will need to know what Classification, Category and Type when you fill out your Pre-client Questionnaire. you will have options to choose from for your Eyebrows and your Eyes.
 What you won’t see from my office is the same style being tattoos on everybody who walks out here.
 Everyone’s makeup will be specific to their desires and needs.

-When filling out your Pre-client Questionnaire, many clients type in Eyebrows or Eyes.
+When filling out your Pre-client Questionnaire, many clients just type in Eyebrows or Eyes.
 This leaves me guessing.
 To take the guess work out it, I need you to be more specific with your request as each requires a different time frame.
 For example, if you just write down Eyebrows, I will not know if you are looking for Hair-stroke Brows, Soft Powdered Brows, Ombre’s or….
 Please read on.

-Not everyone can have the Hair-stroke Brows.
+**Not everyone can have the Hair-stroke Brows.
 The Pre-Client Questionnaire helps me determine this.
-For example, a potential client with a very T-zone could either heal with blurred, faster fading Hair-strokes.
+For example, a potential client with a very oily T-zone could either heal with blurred, faster fading Hair-strokes.
 There are other options in this case, the Ombre’ or Soft Powdered Eyebrows.
 Clients who fall under the skin’s Fitzpatrick II Scale or below are not good candidates as well.
 They fade quicker than Fitzpatrick III and above.
-An older client with a wrinkle going through the brow area also wouldn’t be a good candidate for the Hair-stroke Eyebrows as the wrinkle would interfere with the appearance on the hair-strokes.
-Ombre’ or Soft Powered Eyebrows would be a better option.
+An older client with a wrinkle or more going through the brow area also would not be a good candidate for Hair-stroke eyebrows as the wrinkle would interfere with the appearance and healing process of the hair-strokes.
+Ombre’ or Soft Powered Eyebrows again, would be a better option.
 All of these eyebrow techniques look beautiful whether or not you have a little or no hair on your eyebrows.
 In the cases above, if a client really wants the Hair-stroke Eyebrows against my recommendations, and is willing to assume ALL RISKS, that client will fill out an Addendum.
 No exceptions.

 Still not sure which Eyebrows or Eyes are right for you.
 That’s okay.
 Take a look at my Photos Page.
 There will be a description under each photo of what technique was used.
-You can also find my work on my FaceBook, Google and Yelp Pages.
+You can also find my work on my FaceBook, and Google Pages.

 I want to have my lips done.
 Are there any special precautions?

 Absolutely!
-Please read this if you want to have your lips tattooed by me or anyone.
+Please read this if you are considering having your lips tattooed by me or anyone.
 This message will save you.
-If you have ever, even if once in your life… even if it was a hundred years ago, had a COLD SORE, you will need to start on an anti-viral prescription two-three days before your appointment and take for five days consecutively.
+If you have ever, even once in your life… even if it was a hundred years ago, had a COLD SORE, you will need to start on an anti-viral prescription two-three days before your appointment and take for five days consecutively total.
 You will get this from your physician.
-I recommend requesting for 1-2 refills as you may need an additional Lip Touchup after your Initial Visit.
-You will want to start the exact same process with each Follow-up appointment.
+I recommend requesting for 1-2 refills as you may need an additional Lip Follow-up procedure(s) after your Initial Visit.
+You will want to repeat the exact same process with each Follow-up appointment.

 Unlike Brows and Eyes, the Lip Procedure does not include a complimentary “Follow-up” procedure.
 If the Follow-up is completed within four months, the charge is considerably less.
 Let me explain why I charge this way and do not include a Follow-up at no additional cost.
-Unless you are a young lady in her 20’s or 30’s, the chances of being able to tattoo a beautiful, evenly implanted colored lip in one session decrease with age.
+Unless you are a young lady in her 20’s or 30’s, the chances of being able to tattoo a beautiful, evenly implanted colored lip in one session decrease (huge) with age.
 The aging client presents me with years of sun damaged lips or a history of cold sores.
 The sun damaged lip is leathery to tattoo (does not always retain evenly), while the lip with the history of cold sores has scar tissue in it (it too does not retain evenly).
 Can it be tattooed?
 Absolutely, but not in one session.
-So, plan of two sessions and possibly three sessions.
+So, plan on at least two sessions and possibly three sessions.
 It all depends on how well your skin heals and retains.
 I recommend that my older clients with the above conditions go ahead and schedule their first follow-up during their Initial procedure.
 (Prices can be found under the Price Tab on this website).

 Is Permanent Makeup Permanent or Semi-Permanent?